SheepTactics/raspberry-pi-5-llama.cpp-llm-with-auto-install-any-guff-from-hugging-face-easy-setup/README.md

-Paste into console console terminal.
+Just Paste into console console terminal.
 Creates a personality folder, a settings folder, a installed models folder and a launcher, all are linked and work together.
 Go into config and paste a link to the hugging face model you want.

 The script handles all dependencies and builds everything you need.